xlink-network/xlink-docs/getting-started/campaigns.md

 # Campaign Guide

-## What Are XLink Campaigns?
+## What are XLink Campaigns

 Welcome to the **Campaigns**!
 XLink campaigns are special events where users can participate in various actions on supported blockchains to earn rewards.
 These actions typically involve interacting with the XLink bridge, such as staking tokens, adding liquidity, or bridging assets between chains.
 Campaigns offer great opportunities to earn **ALEX**, **LiSTX**, **XLink Points**, and other project-specific tokens as rewards.

-Each campaign may have different requirements and actions to complete, but they all aim to incentivize user participation and enhance blockchain ecosystems.
+Each campaign may have different requirements and actions to complete, but they all aim to incentivize user participation and enhance Bitcoin DeFi ecosystems.
 Below, we'll explore the rewards you can earn and some tips on how to maximize your participation.

-## How Do XLink Campaigns Work?
+## How do XLink Campaigns work

 Campaigns work by offering users the chance to earn rewards for completing specific tasks across different blockchains.
 Here's a quick overview: